| Copyright | (c) The University of Glasgow 2009 |

 specializations.
 However, not all loops fall into this category.

-Libraries can specify this by using SPEC
+Libraries can specify this by using SPEC data type to inform which

 loops should be aggressively specialized.